TAKE YOUR TIME WHEN MAKING HEALTH CHOICES

 You can do it!
 Changing your habits is difficult.
 Developing new habits takes time.
-Use the tips on this post to stay motivated and meet your goals.
+Use the tips on this blog to stay motivated and meet your goals.

 ■ Make changes slowly.
 Do not expect to change your eating or activity habits overnight.
 Changing too much too fast can hurt your chances of success.